 This works for some puppies, and it just gets other pups even more “riled up.”
 It helps to consistently ignore the puppy after you “yelp.”
 I recommend standing up and walking away without saying anything and without looking at the dog.
 You bite me.
 Fun is over.

-The good news is you only need to ignore the dog for about 45 seconds (short attention spans).
+The good news is you only need to ignore the dog for about 1 or 2 minutes (short attention spans).
 Just be prepared to walk away again if she bites when you return.

 Jen Gabbard of the blog Puppy Leaks covered this topic, and I thought it was an important post because the “yelping” method actually made her puppy Laika bite harder!

 Try yelping they said, it will stop the biting they said.

 So I did, I tried yelping.
 Every time Laika touched my skin with those teeth I let out a high pitch yelp.
 In theory this is the same method used by other dogs to let them know “ow that hurts” and that the game is over.